otaviojr/rc522-rfid-promise/README.md

 The module is currently only able to read the serial number of the tag which is hold onto the reader.

 ## Requirements
-- The RFID reader is plugged at spidev1.0
+- The RFID reader is plugged at spidev
 - The GCC compiler is installed ```sudo apt-get install build-essential```
 - node-gyp is installed ```npm install -g node-gyp```